stu-ba/yap-3-user-guide/administration-invitations.md

 > {note} Suppressing emails takes precedence over force resending emails.

-<a name="prolong"></a>
+<a name="amending"></a>
-### Prolong invitation
+### Amending invitation
+You may amend already issued invitation using [options](#tedious-options).

-Filling out email that is already present in invitations table, will result in:
+An attempt to amend an invitation specified by email will result in:
- - prolonging invitation validity by week
+ - prolonging invitation validity by week (by default) or making it valid forever if adequate option is ticked
  - grant user administration privileges if adequate option is ticked
- - owner of invitation (inviter / invited by) is updated to current user
+ - owner of invitation (inviter / invited by) is changed to current user

+> {warning} Amending already claimed invitation is not allowed.

 <a name="recent"></a>
 ### Recent

 Listing displaying most recent invitations.
-Invitations that are claimed or expired are not listed.
+Invitations that are consumed or expired are not listed.

 Table has following rows: